• Skip to primary navigation

 Lower the heat to medium and cook the fish for about 10-12 minutes on one side.
 Then flip over and cook for an additional 10-12 minutes.

 • When the fish is done, carefully remove the fish from the skillet and drain on a plate lined with paper towels.
 The fish is done.
-Let the fish rest for 5 minutes and then serve. *Fish should be crispy on the outside and tender and moist on the inside.
+Let the fish rest for 5 minutes, sprinkle lime or lemon juice over fish and serve.

 Notes